 While you can use the same general search techniques in both databases, be alert for differences in terms used.

-Description: PsycInfo is a key database in the field of psychology.
-Includes information of use to psychologists, students, and professionals in related fields such as psychiatry, management, business, and education, social science, neuroscience, law, medicine, and social work.
+Description: PsycInfo is a key database in the field of psychology and related disciplines such as neuroscience, business, nursing, law, and education.

-Description: ERIC EBSCOhost is a key database in the field of education, providing access to bibliographic records of journal and non-journal literature.
-About one third of the content is accessible in full text from within the database.
+Description: ERIC EBSCOhost is a key database in the field of education, providing access to journal articles, ERIC documents, dissertations and other materials.

 For the example mentioned above (where we wanted to find an article that uses an escape extinction procedure along with a non-contingent reinforcement procedure), I decided to search in PsycInfo, putting quotation marks around each phrase to keep the words together.